 We are aware that cases of child labor are repeatedly encountered in the textile industry.
 Through our long-standing partnership with the majority of our producers and our cooperation with Fair Wear, we are convinced that we have been able to eliminate child labor as best we can.
 However, if a case of child labor should arise, we will respond immediately and initiate concrete measures with Fair Wear.
 This would include, among other things, immediately removing the child from the production facility, VAUDE financing an education for the child and compensating parents for the loss of earnings.

 This case involved five Syrian refugee children aged 12 to 14 years that were encountered during the audit in 2014 of unauthorized subcontractors.

-More about syrian refugees in turkish garment factories here
+More about Syrian refugees in the Turkish textile industry here

 Content of the MoU:

-It was determined that the payments, verification of school attendance and the implementation of all measures agreed in the appropriate schedule must be made.
-The FWF is participating in making the measures possible and monitoring them.
+It was agreed upon that the payments, verification of school attendance and the implementation of all measures would occur as scheduled.
+Fair Wear participated in making the measures possible and monitoring them.

-The FWF assembled a team to attend to this event and the affected families over the entire project duration in Turkey.
+Fair Wear assembled a team in Turkey to supervise this case and the affected families for the entire duration of the project.

 The measures have been completed.
 As agreed, VAUDE supported the families until March 2018.